awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-view.md

    This command returns a list of all of the pipelines associated with your AWS account\.

 1. To view details about a pipeline, run the [get\-pipeline](http://docs.aws.amazon.com/cli/latest/reference/codepipeline/get-pipeline.html) command, specifying the unique name of the pipeline\.
-For example, to view details about a pipeline named *MyFirstPipeline*, you would type the following:
+For example, to view details about a pipeline named *MyFirstPipeline*, enter the following:

    ```
    aws codepipeline get-pipeline --name MyFirstPipeline